eclipse-kura/kura/docs/core-services/sqlite-db-service.md

 * **Connection pool max size**: The implementation manages connections using a connection pool.
 This parameter defines the maximum number of connections for the pool.
 If a new connection is requested

+* **Delete Database Files On Failure**: If set to true, the database files will be deleted in case of failure in opening a persisted database.
+This is intended as a last resort measure for keeping the database service operational, especially in the case when it is used as a cloud connection message store.

 * **Debug Shell Access Enabled**: Enables or disables the interaction with this database instance using the `sqlitedbg:excuteQuery` OSGi console command. (see #debug-shell)

 ### Selecting a database instance for existing components